6th Division (Yugoslav Partisans): Legacy

 The cult of the 6th Lika Division as one of the favorite units of Josip Broz Tito arose due to the fact that the units from its composition played a significant role during the Operation Rösselsprung in May 1944.
 At that time, the 3rd Lika Brigade stood out, which during the German airborne assault on May 25, 1944, forced marched from the area of Trubar to Drvar and with a strong attack drove the German paratroopers away from the cave, where the Supreme Headquarters Staff were stationed.
 Also, Tito's wife Jovanka Budisavljević Broz (1924—2013) was a member of the 6th Lika Division.

 In 1981, in the settlement of Mukinje on Plitvice Lakes, a Memorial House of Fighters and Youth of the Sixth Proletarian Division Nikola Tesla was erected, whose exhibition consisted of three parts - an ethnographic collection, a collection of artworks by contemporary artists and a collection of war equipment and weapons.
 The ethnographic collection represented the traditional life in Lika and consisted of objects for everyday use in rural households, in the field and during the performance of various other activities.
 The art collection consisted of about 120 paintings and sculptures, whose authors were famous Yugoslav artists, including - Djordje Andrejević-Kun, Antun Augustinčić, Petar Lubarda, Ismet Mujezinović, Ivan Sabolić, Ljubica Cuca Sokić, Marko Čelebonović, Stojan Ćelić and others.
 The collection of war equipment and weapons, in addition to trophy weapons used during the war, also contained facsimiles and copies of war documents, as well as personal items and documents of fighters of the 6th Lika Division.
 After Operation Storm, during which in August 1995 Croatian forces looted and destroyed the museum exhibit.
 The building of the Memorial Home was damaged then, and later it was renovated and today it is used for the needs of the Sports and Recreation Center Mukinje.

 The Association of Fighters, Descendants and Admirers of the Sixth Lika Proletarian Division "Nikola Tesla" and the 35th Lika Assault Division, which is part of the organization of the Association of Veterans of the People's Liberation Wars of Serbia (SUBNOR), exists and operates in Belgrade.
-Association is particularly active in Apatin, where many families from Lika immigratedafter World War II.
+Association is particularly active in Apatin, where many families from Lika immigrated after World War II.
 In recent years, memorial busts of generals and national heroes Đoko Jovanić and Laza Radaković have been erected on the town square in Apatin.

 Today, 20 streets in the territory of the Republic of Serbia bear the name of the 6th Lika Division, and some of them are located in Apatin, Belgrade, Valjevo, Vrbas, Požarevac and Sombor.